Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Early life

 The Marquis and his brothers, one the Grand Inquisitor and the other Governor-General of Grão-Pará.

-Sebastião José de Carvalho e Melo was born in Sernancelhe, Viseu, Portugal, the son of Manuel de Carvalho e Ataíde, a country squire with properties in the Leiria region, and his wife Teresa Luísa de Mendonça e Melo.
-His uncle, Paulo de Carvalho, was a politically-influential cleric and professor at the University of Coimbra.
-During his youth, Sebastião José studied at the University of Coimbra and then served briefly in the Portuguese Army, reaching the rank of corporal, before returning to academic study.
-He then moved to Lisbon and eloped with Teresa de Mendonça e Almada (1689–1737), the niece of the Count of Arcos.
-The marriage was a turbulent one, as she had married him against her family's wishes.
-Her parents made life unbearable for the young couple; they eventually moved to Melo's properties near Pombal.
-Sebastião José continued his academic pursuits, studying law and history and securing admission in 1734 to a royal historical society.
+Sebastião José de Carvalho e Melo was born in Sernancelhe, Viseu, Portugal on May 13, 1699.
+He was the eldest son and the first of twelve children of Manuel de Carvalho e Ataíde, a country squire (Portuguese: Fidalgo) with properties in the Leiria region, and his wife Teresa Luísa de Mendonça e Melo.
+The family had attained its minor, through respectable noble status and accumulated holdings through generations of service to both the Portuguese crown and the Church.
+His father, Manuel, had served in both the army and navy, and in 1708 attained a position at court as officer of the court cavalry.
+Paulo de Carvalho e Ataíde, Manuel's younger brother, Sebastião José's uncle, was a politically influential cleric, professor at the University of Coimbra, and later an archpriest under the Patriarch of Lisbon.
+When Manuel's father died in 1720, Sebastião José and his siblings became reliant on the generosity and patronage of their uncle.

+During his youth, Sebastião José studied law at the University of Coimbra before briefly serving in the Portuguese Army, reaching the rank of corporal.
+He then moved to Lisbon, where his uncle owned a large estate, and resumed his academic career.
+However, his situation in the capital became complicated when, in 1723, he eloped with Teresa de Noronha e Bourbon Mendonça e Almada (1689–1737), the widowed niece of the Count of Arcos.
+The Noronha family, among the highest and most preeminent noble houses in the kingdom, disapproved of the left-handed marriage and made life difficult for the young couple.
+They would eventually withdraw from Lisbon, and Sebastião José would spend the next seven years managing his family's estate in Pombal and continued studying law and history, and securing admission in 1734 to a royal historical society.

 Sebastião José was fluent in Portuguese and French.